 - 1. Soliciting and/or engaging in romantic/sexual conduct or contact with clients is prohibited; this includes the five years following the termination of services.
 This prohibition applies to both in-person and electronic interactions or relationships. - 2.
-IBC certified peer recovery specialists do not accept as clients anyone with whom they have engaged in romantic/sexual relationship.
+IBC certified peers do not accept as clients anyone with whom they have engaged in romantic/sexual relationship.
 This prohibition applies to both in-person and electronic interactions or relationships. - 3.
-IBC certified peer recovery specialists do not initiate and/or develop a friendship with peer support clients and/or their family members.
-This prohibition applies to both inperson and electronic interactions or relationships for a period of at least one year after the client no longer receives services from that certified professional. - 4.
-IBC certified peer recovery specialists are aware of their professionalism and healthy boundaries with clients when it comes to social networking for at least a period of one year following the termination of services. - a.
-IBC certified peer recovery specialists do not "friend" their own clients, past or present, on Facebook or other social media sites for at least one year after the client no longer receives services from the professional. - b.
-IBC certified peer recovery specialists do not provide their personal contact information to clients, i.e. home/personal cell phone number, personal email, Skype, Twitter, etc. nor engage in communication with clients through these mediums except in cases of agency/professional business. - B. IBC certified peer recovery specialists are aware of their influential position with respect to students, employees, and supervisees, and they avoid exploiting the trust and dependency of such persons.
-IBC certified peer recovery specialists, therefore, make every effort to avoid dual relationships that could impair professional judgment or increase the risk of exploitation.
-When a dual relationship cannot be avoided, IBC certified peer recovery specialists take appropriate professional precautions to ensure judgment is not impaired and no exploitation occurs.
+IBC certified peers do not initiate and/or develop a friendship with peer support clients and/or their family members.
+This prohibition applies to both in-person and electronic interactions or relationships for a period of at least one year after the client no longer receives services from that certified professional. - 4.
+IBC certified peers are aware of their professionalism and healthy boundaries with clients when it comes to social networking for at least a period of one year following the termination of services. - a.
+IBC certified peers do not "friend" their own clients, past or present, on Facebook or other social media sites for at least one year after the client no longer receives services from the professional. - b.
+IBC certified peers do not provide their personal contact information to clients, i.e. home/personal cell phone number, personal email, Skype, Twitter, etc. nor engage in communication with clients through these mediums except in cases of agency/professional business.

+- c.
+IBC certified peers neither offer nor accept gifts, other than token gifts, related to the professional service of family peer support, including, but not limited to, personal barter services, payment for referrals or remunerations. - B. IBC certified peers are aware of their influential position with respect to students, employees, and supervisees, and they avoid exploiting the trust and dependency of such persons.
+IBC certified peers, therefore, make every effort to avoid dual relationships that could impair professional judgment or increase the risk of exploitation.
+When a dual relationship cannot be avoided, IBC certified peers take appropriate professional precautions to ensure judgment is not impaired and no exploitation occurs.
 Examples of such dual relationships include, but are not limited to, business or close personal relationships with students, employees or supervisees. - 1.
 Provision of peer support services to students, employees, or supervisees is prohibited. - 2.
 Sexual conduct with students or supervisees is prohibited.

 PRINCIPLE IV.
 Confidentiality.
-IBC certified peer recovery specialists embrace, as primary obligation, the duty of protecting the privacy of clients and do not disclose confidential information acquired in teaching, practice or investigation without appropriately executed consent.
+IBC certified peers embrace, as primary obligation, the duty of protecting the privacy of clients and do not disclose confidential information acquired in teaching, practice or investigation without appropriately executed consent.